-TAC’s Legislative Services Division helps county officials connect with state officials in Austin and provides important information to state leadership.
+TAC's Legislative Services Department helps county officials connect with state officials in Austin and federal officials in Washington, D.C., to provide important information to the leadership.

-Legislators and state agency leaders turn to TAC to find out how county officials feel about important issues that affect county government, while county officials count on TAC Legislative Managers to provide them with relevant information and to voice county concerns to state officials.
+Both legislators and state agency leaders turn to TAC to find out how county officials feel about important issues that affect county government, while county officials count on TAC Legislative Consultants to provide them with relevant information and voice county concerns to state officials.

 TAC Legislative staff also promote county interests by serving on state and federal advisory committees and workgroups.